Robert-van-Engelen/Forth500/manual.md

 To implement the algorithm in Forth, we place _a_ on the return stack, because we only need _a_ to compute _x'_.
-We place _y_ and _x_ on the stack and compute the new estimate _x'_ as the TOS above them.
+We place _y_ and _x_ on the stack and compute the new estimate _x'_ as the TOS above them:

     : sqrt      ( n -- sqrt )
       DUP IF            \ if a<>0